Mary W. Parker Autism Center at the Institute of Living

 • Consultation services

-* The Mary W. Parker Autism Center uses both person-first (e.g., “person with autism”) and identity-first (e.g., “autistic person”) language to reflect the diversity of opinions regarding terminology within the autistic community, and respects individual patient preferences with regard to terminology.
+* The Mary W. Parker Autism Center uses identity-first (e.g., “autistic person”) language to reflect the opinions regarding terminology within the autistic community, although we respect individual patient preferences with regard to terminology.

 What We Do